tangentyh/notes-of-tan/docs/backend/java/JVM.md

 1. memory model per thread
    - program counter (PC) — address of the current instruction (or opcode), or undefined if the current method is native, typically incremented after each instruction; pointing at a memory address in the Method Area
    - native stack — for JNI
-   - stack — LIFO queue for frames for each method executing on the thread; no direct manipulation except pop and push, so frame objects may be allocated in the Heap and the memory does not need to be contiguous
+   - stack — LIFO queue for frames for each method executing on the thread; no direct manipulation except pop and push
      - CLI — `-Xss<size>`, e.g. `-Xss64m`
    - frame — element in stack, fixed size after creation
+     - may be allocated in the heap — no direct stack manipulation except pop and push, so frame objects may be allocated in the heap and the memory does not need to be contiguous
      - local variable array — containing `this` if not static, method parameters and local variables (primitive types, reference and return address)
      - return value
      - operand stack — analogous to general purpose registers used in CPU; most JVM byte code spends its time manipulating the operand stack by pushing, popping, duplicating, swapping, or executing operations that produce or consume values, as well as move values between the local variable array and the operand stack